Click here to review the full NC State Graduate Handbook.

 9 or more

 At least two residence credits are necessary for continuous residence (registration in consecutive semesters) as a graduate student at NC State University, but failure to take courses in the summer does not break continuity.

 Summer coursework can only be used in partial fulfillment of the residency requirement.
 A single summer session is equal to one-half of the corresponding amount for a regular semester (e.g. six semester hours carried during a summer session will earn one-third of a residence credit; less than six credit hours will earn one-sixth of a residence credit).

 In the final semester, you will take an exit exam after completing the courses in your plan of study.
 Contact all of your committee members to arrange a date for the exam.
 Inform your advisor of when you plan to graduate, and your advisor will file paperwork with the Graduate School to schedule the exit exam.
-The exam must be completed at least one month before the end of the semester.
+The exam must be completed before the Initial ETD Submission Deadline.